opensafely-core/ehrql/docs/includes/generated_docs/language__date_arithmetic.md

   <a class="headerlink" href="#days.sub" title="Permanent link">🔗</a>
 </div>
 <div markdown="block" class="indent">
-Subtract another duration of the same units from this duration.
+Subtract `other` from this duration. `other` must be a duration in the same units.
 </div>

 <div class="attr-heading" id="days.neg">